BlaizerBrumo/SafeGuard/README.md

 For any questions or help please join the official SafeGuard discord server: [discord.gg/nGu5gehXs3](https://discord.gg/nGu5gehXs3)

 # Owner Status
 SafeGuard owner status allows players to use the in-game config editor and clear ban logs at will.
-To obtain owner status you must first edit the `OWNER_PASSWORD` field inside [config].
+To obtain owner status you must first edit the `OWNER_PASSWORD` field inside [config] (`MOD_FOLDER/scripts/config.js`).
 Then obtain the SafeGuard admin panel and head over to Settings -> Config Editor.
 If setup correctly you will be prompted with entering the password you set.
 After, entering the correct password you will be granted owner status and can edit the config.
 Please not that the config changes made through config editor will only save on the current instance of the world, in order to export the config you can use config debug option to log the current config to your console.

+> [!NOTE]
+> If you are unsure how to edit the config file, please refer to the expandable section in [Setup Instructions](https://github.com/BlaizerBrumo/SafeGuard?tab=readme-ov-file#-setup-instructions) titled "How to Edit .mcpack Addon Files (Windows & Mobile)."

 > [!IMPORTANT]
 > Owner status is an extremely sensitive permission and you should never give anyone your owner password.